royaboya/Fast-Pass/README.md

 ## Simple Command Line Password Manager Program

-Educational Purposes Only, this is not a secure way to store passwords and is only meant for learning
+Educational Purposes Only, this is not a truly secure way to store passwords and is only meant for learning

 ---
 Usage `python main.py`